joostkremers/writeroom-mode/README.md

 ## Displaying the mode line ##

 By default, `writeroom-mode` disables the mode line.
-If you occasionally need to see the full mode line, you can use the command `writeroom-toggle-mode-line`, which makes the mode line visible in the header line (at the top of the window).
+If you occasionally need to see the full mode line, you can use the command `writeroom-toggle-mode-line`, which makes the mode line visible.
 Calling it again hides the mode line.
 This command is bound to `s-?` (`s` is the super key, i.e., the Windows key on PCs, the ⌘ key on Macs), but it can be rebound by putting something like the following in your `init.el`:

 ```lisp
 (with-eval-after-load 'writeroom-mode